gapope/Envisionate/README.md

-# ENVISIONATE: HEAR right SEE
+# ENVISIONATE: HEAR 2 SEE

 Believe it or not fellow Hackers, people go outside!
 And when they go outside, they can get hurt - especially if they have a visual impairment.